Skip to content

 }

-For 2FA authenticators, user identification is assumed to have occurred in a preceding authentication step.
-Therefore, these authenticators are only responsible for verifying the existing identity and reporting a SUCCESS or FAILED status.
+For 2FA authenticators, the system completes user identification in a preceding authentication step.
+These authenticators only verify the existing identity and report a SUCCESS or FAILED status.

 When the external service returns a 200 status code with a FAILED state, it means the authentication has failed.